peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static class DataUtilities

 Contains methods useful for reading and writing strings.
-It is designed to have no dependencies other than the basic runtime class library.
+It is designed to have no dependencies other than the basic runtime class library.In C# and Java, text strings are represented as sequences of 16-bit values called  `char` s.
+These sequences are well-formed under the UTF-16 encoding form of Unicode, except if they contain unpaired surrogate code points.
+(A surrogate code point is used to encode supplementary characters, those with code points U+10000 or higher, in UTF-16.
+A surrogate pair is a high surrogate [U+D800 to U+DBFF] followed by a low surrogate [U+DC00 to U+DFFF].
+An unpaired surrogate code point is a surrogate not appearing in a surrogate pair.)
+Many of the methods in the class allow setting the behavior to follow when unpaired surrogate code points are found in text strings, such as throwing an error or treating the unpaired surrogate as a replacement character (U+FFFD).

 ### CodePointAt